sourceduty/EV/README.md

 > Alex: *"Electric vehicles are popularizing in an excruciatingly slow and opposed revolution of road travel."*

+> *"If the EV revolution was exactly like the AI revoltion then gasoline would now be illegal."*

 #
 ### Related Links